PyRope-E-Assessment/pyrope/docs/quickstart.rst

     FAILED (failures=1)

-This helps to avoid execptions during exercise runs and to gain confidence in third party exercises obtained from foreign sources.
+This helps to avoid exceptions during exercise runs and to gain confidence in third party exercises obtained from foreign sources.